p-wol/gaussian-preact/README.md

 # gaussian-preact
-Computations related to the paper "Gaussian Pre-Activations in Neural Networks: Myth or Reality?"
+Computations related to the paper [Gaussian Pre-Activations in Neural Networks: Myth or Reality?](https://arxiv.org/abs/2205.12379) (P. Wolinski, J. Arbel).

 This package computes the functions $\phi_{\theta}$.
 One can try the main features of this package by using `Example01_prototype.ipynb`.